 There are two kinds of error in making the decision of replacement, one is to replace vehicles too soon, and the other, is to replace the vehicles too late.
 Therefore, companies must adopt maintenance strategies, such as planned maintenance or condition monitoring, to maximize the total profit or minimizing the total cost of maintenance.
 In addition, the success of the company to do that should be builds on correction planning (Kobbacy and Nicol, 1994).
-The use of a statistical method to evaluate the expected life has the advantage that replacement time and failure probability of the parts can be predicted in advance (Azrulhisham et al., 2010; Cleroux and Tuquin.
-1979).
+The use of a statistical method to evaluate the expected life has the advantage that replacement time and failure probability of the parts can be predicted in advance (Azrulhisham et al., 2010; Cleroux and Tuquin, 1979).
 The decision-making is shortcycle policy decision or long-cycle, the short-cycle is better than the long-cycle because there is a ready market for four or five year's old vehicles (Hyung et al., 2003).
-The vehicle replacement problem solution can be done by many different techniques as; the enumeration (Rai and Singh.
-2003), the shortest path, and the integer programming (Rai and Singh.
-2004), regeneration point approach and the dynamic programming technique (Pillay, 2001).
+The vehicle replacement problem solution can be done by many different techniques as; the enumeration (Rai et al., 2003), the shortest path, and the integer programming (Rai et al., 2004), regeneration point approach and the dynamic programming technique (Pillay, 2001).
 In some cases, the replacing of vehicles depend on the lowest purchase price, this may lead to a big loss of money.
 Anyway, repairing or replacing operations without planning are very complicated and very expensive, therefore, it is important to replace or choose vehicles according to a scientific concept.
-The objective of this paper is to report a scientific concept to replace or choose vehicles in case of the availability of operating costs and vehicle purchase price.